Antimortine/epet-theory/manuscript/04_qualia.md

 ## 4.2.
 Specifying the "Properties of the Process"

-To avoid mere redescription, "properties of the process" constituting qualia are specified:
+To avoid the charge of mere redescription, EPET specifies the "properties of the process" that are hypothesized to constitute qualia:"

 1.  **Multidimensional State Space:** Predictive modeling is a trajectory within the system's complex, multidimensional neural state space [@churchlandNeurophilosophyUnifiedScience1989].

 2.  **Dimensions and Phenomenal Characteristics:** Aspects of experience correspond to characteristics of this process/trajectory:

--  **Specificity/Quality:** Realized as the **specific pattern/region** in state space occupied when modeling a particular interaction type.
+-  **Specificity/Quality:** **Constituted by (or identical to)** the specific pattern/region in state space occupied when modeling a particular interaction type.
 "Red" occupies a different region than "blue."
 Patterns form via learning, reflecting interaction statistics.
 Realizes **Saññā-khandha** (recognition) [@bodhiComprehensiveManualAbhidhamma2000].

 -  **Intensity/Clarity:** Constituted by **dynamic characteristics**: **stability**, **signal strength** (firing rate/synchronization), and assigned **precision** [@hohwyPredictiveMind2013].
 A more stable, strong, precise process constitutes a more intense/clear quale.